coldinfire/SmallFire/content/posts/MM_IM_Print.md

 - **CONTROL_FORM:** e.g. to start a new page, a new window
 - **CLOSE_FORM** to close the layout set and be able to open a new one.
 Two OPEN_FORMs without a CLOSE_FORM = update termination in RV_MESSAGES_UPDATE.

-Because the text elements are called by the program (in call funtion WRITE_FORM exporting element ...) the customer may copy a layout set but still has to make sure that the text elements called by program still exist in his layout set.
+Because the text elements are called by the program (in call function WRITE_FORM exporting element ...) the customer may copy a layout set but still has to make sure that the text elements called by program still exist in his layout set.

 When a text element is called, all fields to be printed should have already been read by the program.
 As we read all data (like MKPF, MSEG, EKPO) before calling text elements in standard, there is practically no risk that a field is empty when the text element is being processed.
 As we fill the complete work area for MSEG, EKPO etc. the customer may add any field from these tables in a text element.

 Only text element for the window KOPF (header data) have a delayed process (not during WRITE_FORM but after the whole page has been processed.
 For that reason, it was necessary to store the work area in 'old' fields in the routines HELPDATA1 and HELPDATA2 in SAPM07DR.
 For the customer it means that you cannot add an MSEG field in the window KOPF because you will always get the data from the next item and not from the current item.

-## 13. Collective slips
+### 13. Collective slips

 We have 3 collective slips: WE03, WA03, WLB3 (used for 541).
 A collective slip contains all items of a material document.